flaab/picara-php-framework/README.md

 ## Todo and Roadmap
 Next iterations of the framework will include:
-- Ability of grouping models, controllers and views into modules (or apps)
+- Structural changes needed to group models, controllers and views into re-usable Apps or Modules
-- Migrations
+- Improvements to the Admin Site implementing different permission groups
+- A native authentication library extending the session library

 Feel free to contribute on the development of this framework.

 ## Authors
 **Arturo Lopez Perez** - Main and sole developer (so far).